HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_medium_cfg.md

 - An AWS Elastic Compute Cloud (EC2) instance is running on a native Kubernetes platform with the DX images installed and configured.

-- In AWS/Native Kubernetes, the tests are executed in EC2 instances with one master (c5.xlarge) and 4 worker nodes (c5.4xlarge).
+- In AWS/Native Kubernetes, the tests are executed in EC2 instances with one master (c5.xlarge) and four worker nodes (c5.4xlarge).

-- The tests used a remote DB2 instance.(c5.2xlarge)
+- The tests used a remote DB2 instance (c5.2xlarge).

-- The tests started with worker node type c5.2xlarge, then we moved to c5.4xlarge after analyzing test results and observations.
+- The tests started with worker node type c5.2xlarge, then moved to c5.4xlarge after analyzing test results and observations.

 - c5.4xlarge